-Compared to 2022, there are no changes concerning the perimeter (constraints) of the mini-tracks.
-As in 2022, the constraints that are accepted for Mini-solver tracks are restricted to five types.
-For more information, we refer the reader to Section 5.2 of the previous call:
+Compared to 2023, there are no changes concerning the perimeter (constraints) of the mini-tracks.
+As in 2023 (and 2022), the constraints that are accepted for Mini-solver tracks are restricted to five types.
+For more information, we refer the reader to Section 5.2 of the 2022 call :